bobllor/macdeploy/README.md

 `server_host` (REQUIRED): The URL of the server, this is required for communications and must be in HTTPS.
 By default it is the private IP of the server on port 5000.

-`file_vault`: Boolean used to enable or disable FileVault activation in the deployment.
+`file_vault`: Enable or disable FileVault activation in the deployment.

-`firewall`: Boolean used to enable or disable Firewall activation in the deployment.
+`firewall`: Enable or disable Firewall activation in the deployment.

-`always_cleanup`: Boolean used to enable/disable the file removal process on the client device.
-If the server is not reachable, then the cleanup function will not run regardless of value.
+`always_cleanup`: Enable or disable the removal of the deployment files from the device.
+If the server is not reachable, then the cleanup will not occur regardless of value.

-`add_change_password`: Boolean used to add the `ChangePassword.command` script to the user's desktop.
-This is a script that upon activation, will prompt a terminal for the user to change their password.
-- I recommend enabling this due to *not being able to change password on login in non-MDM environments*.
-- This requires the user to manually click on the script, a guide is recommended.

 ## Deployment Initialization